This is a fantastic crochet stitch guide for both the beginner or seasoned crocheter who wants a convenient reference to tuck into your bag.

 Crocheting is my very favorite handcraft.
 It’s relaxing, rewarding, requires minimal materials, is inexpensive, and can be carried along most anywhere.

 Working with yarn and hook forces me to sit down and rest, all while creating something beautiful.
 I’ve stitched away hundreds of hours on the couch, the road, in waiting rooms, and even on vacations.

 I’ve made dozens of afghans and projects both for my own children and as gifts for family and friends, and have even been hired to crochet specific projects.

 I love the minimal supply list.
 All you need is a hook, some yarn, a pattern (if you want one), and the desire to craft something beautiful.

 Best of all, creating something with my own hands is simply rewarding.
-Having pieces that last for years – sometimes with lots of memories bound in the stitching – is a personal keepsake that becomes even more special with time.
+I love having pieces that last for years – sometimes with lots of memories bound in the stitching.
+They’re a personal keepsake that becomes even more special with time.